Research Ethics Committee

 - To develop, review, update and disseminate guidelines, policy and processes relating to research ethics and research integrity

-- To receive, note and take action as appropriate on regular reports from the two sub-groups that report into the Research Ethics Committee, the Research Ethics Review Network and the Taught Students Ethics Sub-Committee, and to advise on any relevant issues referred to by the sub-groups
+- To receive, note and take action as appropriate on regular reports from the two sub-groups that report into the Research Ethics Committee, the Research Ethics Network and the Taught Students Ethics Network, and to advise on any relevant issues referred to by the sub-groups, including on high-risk ethics approval applications referred to the Committee by either of the sub-groups or by the Research Office or other staff responsible for administering the ethics approval processes.

-- To review appeals, complaints and adverse events or incidents reported regarding ethically approved research or postgraduate taught projects
+- To review appeals, complaints and adverse events or incidents reported that involve ethical aspects of staff research, research student or postgraduate taught projects

 - To review and advise on the training available to RCA staff and students, in order to ensure a high standard of understanding of and compliance with good practice in research ethics and research integrity